 Step 4: Roll First Section

 So roll it on just like you are painting, being careful not to add too much.
-After you spray and roll the first section, move on to the next immediately.
+After you spray and roll the first section, move on to the next.
 You want to have it all dry on the same day, or it will look uneven.

 Step 5: Wash Up

-You may be tired after sealing your patio but it is important to clean your equipment.
+Sealing your patio may tire you but it is important to clean your equipment.
 Rinse the sprayer out by running water through it and spraying until there is no smell or texture of the sealer left.

 The roller can be washed or it can be replaced later if you throw it away.
 If you wash it, then wash it out well with water.
 You will need to scrub it to ensure that the innermost layers are cleaned well.